wp-plugins/pastacode/readme.txt

 == Changelog ==

+= 1.2.1 =
+* 21 nov 2013
+* Fix bug: when manual provider is selected, no cache.

 = 1.2 =
 * 15 oct 2013
 * The modification of the cache duration do not purge cache anymore